-No stock options were awarded in 2005.
-The amount and terms of outstanding stock options, stock appreciation rights, shares and units subject to restrictions on resale were not taken into account in determining that no new option grants would be made during 2005.
+A total of 432,799 stock options were awarded in 2006.
+The amount and terms of outstanding stock options, stock appreciation rights, shares and units subject to restrictions on resale were taken into account in determining that new option grants would be made during 2006.